chandra-gummaluru/chandra-gummaluru.github.io/_posts/2019-04-23-ball-bounce.md

     dt = 1
     dt2 = dt ** 2

-There are two cases we must consider, namely, whether the ball is above or below the surface.
+The physics involved depends on whether the ball is currently above the surface or whether it has collided with it.
 The height of the surface directly above the ball's current position is given by

     ysurf = evaluate_polynomial(c, p[0])